Great Siege of Gibraltar: Opposing forces

 The Spanish blockade was to be directed by Martín Álvarez de Sotomayor.
 Spanish ground forces were composed of 16 infantry battalions, which included the Royal Guards and the Walloon Guards, along with artillery and 12 squadrons of cavalry.
 This yielded a total of about 14,000 men.
 The artillery was commanded by Rudesindo Tilly, while the cavalry and the French dragoons were headed by the Marquis of Arellano.
 Antonio Barceló commanded the maritime forces responsible for blockading the bay.
 He established his base in Algeciras, with a fleet of several xebecs and gunboats.
 French involvement was limited, but in 1781 the first of them arrived in numbers with the Régiment de Besançon (Half Company of artillery).

 A fleet of 11 ships of the line and two frigates were placed in the Gulf of Cadiz under the command of Luis de Córdova y Córdova to block the passage of British reinforcements.

 The British garrison in 1778 consisted of 5,382 soldiers under General Eliott as Governor-General.
 All the defences were strengthened.
 The main physical task facing Eliott was an extensive building programme of new fortifications for Gibraltar, as set out in a report by a commission that had examined the state of the Rock's defences in the early 1770s.
 The most prominent new work was the King's Bastion designed by Sir William Green and built by the Soldier Artificer Company on the main waterfront of the town in Gibraltar.
 The King's Bastion comprised a stone battery holding 26 heavy guns and mortars, with barracks and casemates to house a full battalion of foot.
 The Grand Battery protected the Land Port Gate, the main entrance to Gibraltar from the isthmus connecting to the Spanish mainland.
 Other fortifications and batteries crowded along the town's waterfront and on the Rock.

 Eliott began a programme of increasing the number of guns deployed in the batteries and fortifications, which initially stood at 412, many of them inoperable.
 Many of the infantry assisted the artillery in serving the guns.
 The garrison included three battalions of Hanoverian and around 80 Corsican troops.
 Eliott also formed a unit of sharpshooters.
 The Royal Navy had only a token force present—mostly sailors and marines on shore—but one former ship of the line, HMS Panther, was moored in the harbour as a hulk and floating battery.
 The frigate HMS Enterprise and twelve gunboats were also present.
-Elliott's preparations inspired confidence in his troops.
+Eliott's preparations inspired confidence in his troops.
 The British had anticipated an attack for some time, and had received additional reinforcements and supplies by ship.
 Britain stepped up preparations after France entered the conflict in 1778, although the French were initially more concerned with sending forces to America, and it was not until Spain joined the war that the long-expected siege commenced.